vimond/replay/docs/technical-topics.md

 It also passes down a couple of methods as props to the component:

-* `setProperty()`: Use this for setting/updating video streamer props, changing position, volume, current text track, pause, etc.
+* `setProperties()`: Use this for setting/updating video streamer props, changing position, volume, current text track, pause, etc.
 * `inspect()`: This returns all state properties of the video streamer and their latest value.
 It is useful when initialising a component after playback starts, or when observation and frequently updates of specific props are not necessary.

 More info: